1955 Macdonald Brier

 The 1955 Macdonald Brier, the Canadian men's national curling championship, was held from March 7 to 11, 1955 at Regina Stadium in Regina, Saskatchewan.
 A total of 51,725 fans attended the event, which was a Brier record at the time.

 Team Saskatchewan, who was skipped by Garnet Campbell won the Brier Tankard by finishing round robin play unbeaten with a 10-0 record.
 This was Saskatchewan's first ever Brier championship and the ninth time in which a team finished a Brier undefeated.

+Following their win, the Scottish pipers played "The Campbells Are Coming" in their honour at the closing ceremonies.
+Speakers at the closing ceremonies included William John Patterson, the province's lieutenant governor, Ross Harstone, Tankard trustee and David M. Stewart of Macdonald Tobacco.
+Premier Tommy Douglas presented silver trays to the members of the Campbell team.
+Douglas announced that they would be honoured by the government in the provincial legislature and presented with gifts.

 The Draw 1 game between New Brunswick and Ontario was the first time that a Brier game went to a second extra end.
 The 14 ends were the most ends played in a game since the first Brier in 1927 when regulation games went 14 ends.

 Teams

 The teams are listed as follows: